9 Digital Marketing Mistakes to Avoid When Marketing Your Video Game

 Ask yourself: what is my product trying to achieve?
 What characteristics determine if my product will be chosen over another?
 Is there a group that would benefit from this more than another?
 Pair your research data and your understanding of your audience’s needs to determine three to five buyer personas that are going to form the majority of your customers.

 However, it’s still not enough to market to your target audience and hope for the best.
-You need to further segment your target audience based on factors including demographics, location and more.
+You need to further segment your target audience based on factors including demographics, location and more as stated by this article over on our sister company's blog at Growth Marketing Genie.
 By doing so, you can customize your messaging to smaller groups within your overall target audience which provides a more personalized marketing experience.

 3. Not being consistent